jacksund/simmate/docs/getting_started/custom_workflows/basic_workflows.md

 !!! note
     Our workflow run returned a `status` instead of our `result`.
 This is because (in advanced cases) we will be *submitting* workflows to a cluster, rather than running them directly.
 In such cases, it is common to submit workflow runs and check the result later.

-    This will be covered in the final Simmate tutorial on `Computational Resources`.
+    This was covered in the earlier Simmate tutorial on `Computational resources`.

 And here is our final script: